-09 Oct Metastatic ILC Patients Needed to Advance Research
+09 Oct Patients with ILC Mets Needed to Advance Research

 Patients with Metastatic Lobular Breast Cancer (cancer has spread beyond the breast to other parts of the body) have a unique opportunity to advance critical research by participating in the Metastatic Breast Cancer Project’s ILC effort.

 How to join the Metastatic Breast Cancer Project and Identify Yourself as a Patient with ILC